HealthyCanning.com wants to point people towards information on canning that is safe and healthy in all aspects, both short-term and long-term.

 What’s unique about the HealthCanning.com site?

-The HealthyCanning.com site has four unique aspects.
+The HealthyCanning.com site has several unique aspects.

 - The “curious canner” part.
 Today’s modern home canners want to know the why behind the various recommendations.
 So in sections of the site such as Home Canning Concepts, we explore what the experts say about the why;